m3riadoc/m3riadoc.github.io/README.md

  - Working in <b>Node.js</b> Environment: The project leverages Node.js technology, enabling efficient utilization of the backend environment.
 The team focuses on optimizing application performance by implementing features and services based on Node.js.

+ - Fully <b>Media Responsive</b> Website: The website is meticulously designed to be fully media responsive, ensuring a seamless and engaging user experience across various devices and screen sizes.

 ---